Medical / Surgical

 Location: 10 East

-10 East is a 30-bed Trauma / Neurology unit located on the 10th floor.
+10 East is a 30-bed unit located on the 10th floor.
 Staff members pride themselves in providing excellent, specialized care to the complex trauma patient population of East Tennessee and the surrounding region.
-The nursing staff works closely with a highly skilled multidisciplinary team that consists of the trauma team, dieticians, physical therapists, pharmacists, respiratory therapists, case managers and pastoral care.
+The nursing staff works closely with a highly skilled multidisciplinary team that consists of the trauma team, dietitians, physical therapists, pharmacists, respiratory therapists, case managers and pastoral care.